What plants should I use?

 Messy ecosystem, orderly frame.

 You’re probably concerned that native plants look messy.
 Certainly, some do.
 The garden to the left features Fox Sedge (Carex vulpinoidea) and Red Maple (Acer rubrum), both native species.
-The garden works despite the the disheveled sedge for a few reasons:
+The garden works despite the the disheveled sedge for a couple reasons:

 - The wild sedge is framed by an orderly design.
 The linear tree planting and contrasting boulders and stones effectively counterbalance the sedge.